GasparSekula/NeuralNetworks/README.md

 ## 🧾 Final Notes

 This project is a **learning-focused implementation** — designed to understand how MLPs work under the hood.
-Feel free to explore, experiment, and expand! 🚀
+Feel free to explore and experiment! 🚀

 ---